-Table tents in the University Center may be utilized by registered student organizations and University departments.
-To place table tents, permission must be obtained through SESS.
-Table tents must state the name of the sponsoring University department or student organization and stand upright.
-Table tents for distribution must be assembled prior to delivery to SESS.
+Registered student organizations and University departments may generate table tents for placement in the University Center only.
+To place table tents, permission must be obtained through SES.
+Table tents must be assembled and able to stand upright prior to delivery to SES.
 Unauthorized table tents will be removed.
-SESS reserves the right to postpone the placement and limit the number of tables tents during peak times if space is limited.
+SES reserves the right to postpone the placement and limit the number of tables tents during peak times if space is limited.